andreagorsche/tablebooking/README.md

 For the font I decided to go with Cormorant Garamond as the main font.
 It is very good to read and still has some unique touch to it.
 The font Pacifico is more playful and used for special nuances like the quote of the Chef or the logo.

 ### Imagery
-The imagery chosen show the delight and deliciousness of eating.
-It is more than just a process of eating to fill an empty stomach.
+The imagery chosen shows the delight and deliciousness of eating.
+It is more than just the process of filling an empty stomach.
 It is a celebration of taste and touches all senses.

 #### Key Visual
 The key visual is the picture of the restaurant from outsite.
 It appears to be drawn but is actually an edited picture.
 This effect together with the colors of the visual give a softer touch compared to a pure photograph.
 The key visual is used in a black-and-white version as a background whenever the user has to enter information or is given information.
-This way a pattern is visible to the user that makes him or her recognize he is still on the right website and was not redirected somewhere else.
+This way a pattern is visible to the users that makes them recognize they are still on the right website and were not redirected somewhere else.
 Furthermore, it undermines the role of the key visual as something recurring and recognizeable, similar to the logo.

 ![Key Visual](/static/images/readme/startingpage/starting_page_1.png "Key Visual")